 Meanwhile, peel and dice the large onion.

 Warm 3 tablespoons olive oil in a large saucepan over medium heat.
 Add diced onions and stir to coat.
 Cook, stirring occasionally until softening and becoming translucent (5-10 minutes).
 Add diced tomatoes and cook, stirring occasionally, for 15-20 minutes, or until tomatoes are concentrated.
 Ladle in a spoon of stock if necessary if there is not enough liquid from the tomatoes left.
 Add corn kernels and stir, cooking for 5-10 minutes stirring occasionally.

 The corn stock should be just about ready to add now.
 If it needs a little longer, spoon in a few ladles of broth into cooking soup and continue to cook the broth down a bit longer.
 Remove the cobs form the broth with tongs and discard.

 Pour the hot stock into the soup and cook, stirring occasionally for 10 minutes or so.
 Sprinkle in 1 tablespoon arrowroot (make sure it does not have any lumps), and stir in vigorously.
 Cook another 5 minutes, stirring occasionally.
 Add 2- 3 tablespoons olive oil.

-Use an emersion blender to blend the soup partially smooth (it should still have quite a bit of texture with whole or partial corn kernels visible.
-Or, pout half of the soup into a blander or food processor and blend until fairly smooth and return to pot.
+Use an immersion blender to blend the soup partially smooth (it should still have quite a bit of texture with whole or partial corn kernels visible.
+Or, pour half of the soup into a blender or food processor and blend until fairly smooth and return to pot.
 Season to taste with sea salt and pepper.

 Ready to serve, garnished with fresh chopped oregano.